 The camp day is closed by Afternoon Meeting, during which campers have a chance to reflect on the day and talk about what to expect for the next day.

-Prior to the session, Campers and their families will choose Choice Class Bundles which are predetermined sets of two choice classes (indicated as “Choice A,” and “Choice B,”).
-Choice Classes meet consistently on Monday, Tuesday, Thursday and Friday for an hour each day for the course of a two-week session.
-The classes are taught by Specialists and Head Counselors.
+During Choice Class time (indicated as “Choice A,” “Choice B,” and “Choice C”) Fives participate in specialized activities, which are chosen during online General Registration in advance of the camp season.
+All Half Day Fives and Full Day Fives, regardless of Homegroup placement, combine for these classes.
+Choice Classes meet consistently on Monday, Tuesday, and Thursday for an hour each day for the course of a two-week session.
+The classes are taught by Specialists, Head, and Associate Counselors.

-Different Choice Class Bundles are offered each session.
+Different classes are offered each session.

 Theme Wednesday Activities